- Understand what Optimizely’s multi-armed bandit optimization is and how it works

 - Decide when to choose a multi-armed bandit optimization instead of an A/B experiment

 If you're an Optimizely user, you probably have a good understanding of how to interpret the results of a traditional A/B test.
-Those interpretations won't work for MABs, for two important reasons:
+Those interpretations won't work for multi-armed bandits, for two important reasons:

 Multi-armed bandits don't generate statistical significance, and